andrew/ultimate-awesome/README.md

 - [awesome-natural-approach](https://github.com/IvanovCosmin/awesome-natural-approach) - An repository with language learning (natural approach, comprehensible input and Teaching Proficiency through Reading and Storytelling) resources.
 - [awesome-gamedev](https://github.com/jamtasticgd/awesome-gamedev) - A compilation of game dev related media (podcasts, YouTube, article, books, etc.) .
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
+- [awesome-tello](https://github.com/Matthias84/awesome-tello) - A list of Free Software to interact with Ryzen / DJI Tello drones.
 - [awesome-books](https://github.com/mundimark/awesome-books) - A collection of awesome books (handwritten guides, auto-build almanacs w/ open data, etc.) in wikitext.
 - [awesome-reconsidera-takeaway](https://github.com/reconsidera/awesome-reconsidera-takeaway) - 《数字极权时代生存手记》的工具包.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.